fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_transaction_grouped.md

 + `Matching Transaction Count` (required, number)
 + `Matching Transaction Obligation` (required, number)
 + `children` (required, array[TransactionResponse], fixed-type)
+    Regardless of the number of matching Transactions associated with a Prime Award, only 10 at most will be included in this `children` section.
+    To retrieve more Transactions with the provided filters associated with the Award, use the [api/v2/search/spending_by_transaction/](./spending_by_transaction.md) endpoint with an additional filter for Award ID.
 + `page_metadata` (required, PageMetaDataObject, fixed-type)
 + `limit`: 10 (required, number)